fleschutz/PowerShell/Docs/scan-ports.md

 ## scan-ports.ps1 - Scans the network for open/closed ports

-This script scans the network for open or closed ports
+This PowerShell script scans the network for open or closed ports.

 ## Parameters
 ```powershell